Introduction

-Go to your company and click on the Ownership tab on the left side menu
+Navigate to your company page and select Ownership from the left menu

 Dictates the payout order and amount in the exit event.
 It usually serves as a way to protect investors, especially in the case where exit valuation is lower than expected.